jimrthy/frereth-cp/README.md

 ## Notes

-The previous checkin wasn't as bad as I expected
+To measure up to its name, this really should be cross-platform.

+I'm not sure how realistic that would be for most of it.

 ## License

-Copyright © 2014 James Gatannah
+Copyright © 2014-2017 James Gatannah

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.